OverviewTeaching: 15 min

 Click the “index.md” file, then click the edit pencil icon:

 - Now is good chance to try some Markdown syntax.
 Try some of the examples at Mastering Markdown.
 You can preview how it will look before you commit changes.

-Once you are ready to commit, enter a short commit message, select “Create a new branch for this commit and start a pull request” and press “Propose file change” to avoid commiting directly to the master branch.
+Once you are ready to commit, enter a short commit message, select “Create a new branch for this commit and start a pull request” and press “Propose file change” to avoid commiting directly to the main branch.